JulieKodehode/JulieKodehode/README.md

-### Hi there 👋
+### Heisann 👋

+Jeg heter Julie, er 25 år og bor i Bergen.
+Begynte mitt kode eventyr Juni 2022, og begynte på KodeHode August 2022.
+Liker å lære nye ting og lærer nye ting fort.
+Fritiden går til gaming, boklesing og koding.

+## Current's
+🔭 I’m currently working on: My portfolio
+🌱 I’m currently learning: React
+💬 Ask me about: Work prospects
+📫 How to reach me: julie.kodehode@gmail.com
+⚡ Fun fact: I used to be a hairstylist, and creativity is my drive in life

 <!--
 **JulieKodehode/JulieKodehode** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on my portfolio
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning React
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 How to reach me: julie.kodehode@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->